e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/README.md

 - This example intentionally keeps the host side small and lets Anthropic's SDK manage the work queue.
 - The template bakes in the package and dependencies.
 Secrets stay runtime-only and are passed when the worker or webhook server starts.
 - One worker sandbox can service the self-hosted environment.
+This is a simple worker demo, not a per-session isolation architecture.
 Start more workers if you want more capacity.
 - The webhook server flow is for event-driven starts.
 It still runs the same Anthropic environment worker inside E2B.
 - Tool calls execute inside the E2B sandbox under `/mnt/session`.
+This is the E2B workdir choice for this example; the agent prompt asks Claude to use `/mnt/session/outputs` for generated artifacts when useful.
 - For production, use separate credentials for setup/session creation and for the self-hosted worker.

 ## Validation